Computations of HOMFLY homology: Introduction

+Khovanov and Rozansky \cite{KR08} categorified the HOMFLY polynomial as a triply graded homology group $\H^{*,*,*}(L)$, called the (reduced) \textit{HOMFLY homology}, following Khovanov's categorification of the Jones polynomial \cite{Kho00} and Khovanov--Rozansky's categorification of the $sl(N)$ polynomial \cite{KR08-slN}.
+It's graded Euler characteristic gives the HOMFLY polynomial

-The HOMFLY homology is determined for some specific classes of links.
-For instance, Rasmussen showed that the homology of two-bridge knots are determined by the HOMFLY polynomial and the signature \cite{Ras07}.
-Mellit and Hogancamp gave recursion formulas to compute the homology of torus links \cite{HM19}.
+Although HOMFLY homology is defined combinatorially, due to the complexity of the construction, the homology groups have been determined only for some specific classes of knots and links.
+In \cite{Ras07}, Rasmussen showed that the homology of two-bridge knots are determined by the HOMFLY polynomial and the signature.
+In \cite{HM19}, Mellit and Hogancamp gave combinatorial formulas to compute the homology of torus links.
+As for direct computations, Rasmussen \cite{Ras15} used Webster's computer program \cite{Web} and determined the homologies for all prime knots with up to $9$ crossings.

-As for direct computations, although it is technically possible, naive implementation will easily lead to combinatorial explosion.
-There is a program written by Webster \cite{Web}\footnote{At the time of writing, the program given at the referred URL doesn't seem to work.}, based on the construction using the Rouquier complexes.
-Rasmussen \cite{Ras15} used this program together with the theoretical machinery he developed, and determined the homologies for all prime knots with up to $9$ crossings.
-Further computations seem to be out of reach.

-In this paper, we give a more effective algorithm to compute the reduced HOMFLY homology of knots, based on Rasmussen's construction \cite{Ras15}.
-By some reinterpretations of the chain complex, we show that the computation is achieved by a sequence of homology computations over $\QQ$.
-Furthermore, several reduction methods are applicable, which are based on known facts on the HOMFLY homology.

-With the implementation of the algorithm \cite{kr-calc} and the braid representations of prime knots provided by \textit{KnotInfo Database} \cite{knotinfo} as the input data, we computed the homology for all prime knots with up to $10$ crossings, and for all prime knots with $11$ crossings and braid length up to $13$ (the bolded parts in \Cref{table:targets}).

-Observations on the results give direct proofs of some known facts. \Cref{table:compare} shows the reduced HOMFLY homology of $5_1$ and $m(10_{132})$\footnote{$\Hbar(10_{132})$ is computed in \cite{DGR} with the assumption that their conjecture is true.}, where $m(\cdot)$ indicates mirroring of knots.
-It is known that $P(5_1) = P(m(10_{132}))$ but we obviously see that $\Hbar(5_1) \neq \Hbar(m(10_{132}))$.
-This implies that the reduced HOMFLY homology is strictly stronger than the HOMFLY polynomial (as verified in several contexts, for example, see \cite{Kawamuro}).
-This pair appears in \cite{BarNatan:2002} as an example that the two knots has the same Jones polynomial but distinct Khovanov homology. $11n_{79}$ and $m(11n_{138})$ gives another such pair.

-Another observation is that the Conway knot $11n_{34}$ and the Kinoshita--Terasaka knot $11n_{42}$ have identical reduced HOMFLY homology.
-This is proved in \cite{MV08} using spectral sequence arguments.
-The result is interesting in that the two knots have distinct knot Floer homology \cite{OS04}, while it is conjectured that there is a spectral sequence from the reduced HOMFLY homology to the knot Floer homology \cite{DGR}.
-More observations are given in \Cref{sec:comptuations}.
-The whole computation results can be found at \cite{kr-calc}.

-Our original motivation for developing an effective computer program was to investigate how the homology $\Hbar(D)$ defined in \cite{Ras15} varies among diagrams $D$ of the same link $L$.
-Although $\Hbar(D)$ is defined for an arbitrary link diagrams, its invariance is only proved for braidlike Reidemeister moves, and hence the reduced HOMFLY homology $\Hbar(L)$ is defined as $\Hbar(D)$ for a \textit{braid closure diagram} $D$ of $L$.
-In fact, it is known that $\Hbar(D)$ is generally \textit{not} invariant under the RIIb move (\Cref{fig:RIIb}) \cite{Abel17, Nak20}.